JuliaPluto/PlutoSliderServer.jl/README.md

 ### 1. Domain name

-You need to buy a domain name, and get access to the DNS settings.
+You need to buy a domain name (like `mycoolwebsite.org`).
+The easiest place to buy a domain name is njal.la, but most registrars will work (namecheap.com works).

+On the website of your registrar (where you bought the domain), go to the DNS settings.
 Set an "A record" that points to your IP address.

 You can now access your PlutoSliderServer at `http://mydomain.org:8080/`.
 Nice!

+> [!TIP]
+> In step 3 we set up https with cloudflare.
+If this is what you want, then you could set this up directly.
+That means that you don't set the A record on your registrar site, but you tell your registrar to use Cloudflare DNS, and you set the A record in cloudflare.

 ### 2. Port 80